Jay Roecker

-Jay Roecker is an American Pop Singer, Songwriter and Record Producer from Texas.
+Jay Roecker is an American pop singer, songwriter and record producer from Texas.
 He is best known for the song "Don't Give Up On Love" with rapper Jedidiah Breeze.

 Early life and career

 Roecker was born in Ft.
 Huachuca, Arizona.
 He grew up in Fort Worth, Texas alongside three siblings.
 Upon graduating from a school in Denton, Texas, he pursued a career at the Radio Disney Network.
 He has promoted and worked with artists like Hilary Duff and Miley Cyrus.
-In 2012, he worked with the band name "Members Only", collaborating with other artists.
+In 2012, he worked with the band named "Members Only", collaborating with other artists.
 In 2013, he launched Roecker Records and released Labor of Love, his debut album, two years later.

-In 2017, Roecker teamed up with Producer & Rapper Jedidiah Breeze for the remix of "Let's Run Away," which features a drum track and instrument arrangement reminiscent of "Apologize" by Timbaland and One Republic.
+In 2017, Roecker teamed up with producer & rapper Jedidiah Breeze for the remix of "Let's Run Away," which features a drum track and instrument arrangement reminiscent of "Apologize" by Timbaland and One Republic.